 LEADER: I lift up my eyes to the mountains.
 ALL: From where will my help come?

-LEADER: My help comes from the Holy One-

-ALL: The maker of heaven and earth.
+LEADER: My help comes from the Holy One- ALL: The maker of heaven and earth.

 LEADER: The Holy One is our guardian.
 ALL: Our guardian never slumbers nor sleeps.

-LEADER: The Holy One guards our lives-

-ALL: Our comings and goings now and forever.
+LEADER: The Holy One guards our lives- ALL: Our comings and goings now and forever.
 Amen.

-or 24 years Antonieta Zuniga drove a city bus in Los Angeles.
+For 24 years Antonieta Zuniga drove a city bus in Los Angeles.
 She worked five days and rested two.
 Now retired and a widow, Antonieta rests five days and works two.
 She works weekends driving families to visit relatives in prisons five to ten hours away, leaving from 1:00 to 3:00 AM to arrive for 8:00 AM visiting hours.

 "A lot of people depend on me," she says.
 "It's a good feeling."
-October 20, 2019, 29th Sunday in Ordinary Time, Vol. 29, No. 3